ptown2/Garrychet/README.md

 A Ricochet gamemode clone on Garry's Mod 13.
 Experience the old Ricochet Gamemode in your hands!

 ### Resurection Update v1.3: Patches, Patches, and More Patches
-This update fixes the beta map to remove 'projectile_disc' upon hitting the skybox (End of map) This update fixes most of the bounce code.
+This update fixes most issues with the unfinished mod.
+This is a Fanmade fix sanctioned by ptwon2

-It now bounces only three times and then removes itself on the fourth bounce (Thanks Germanchocolate!)
+Update fixes the beta map to remove 'projectile_disc' upon hitting the skybox (End of map) Update fixes most of the bounce code.
+(Bounces correct number of times, thanks Germanchocolate!)
-This update adds all resources under the 'GM:AddResources()' function
+Update adds all resources under the 'GM:AddResources()' function

 ###STILL Need Help from any Exprenced Mappers and/or GmodLua Programmers to Provide More Patches and Maps!!